 So How Can You Help?

 You can get in touch with a food pantry on a nearby campus to donate some goods or money.
 You can even volunteer your time.

 Start looking for volunteer opportunities through the College and University Food Bank Alliance (CUFBA), which boasts 400 members, or through colleges and universities that have food banks on their campuses.

 If you’re feeling particularly gung-ho and have the background for it, opt to teach a basic financial literacy workshop on a college campus or at a youth shelter.
+These workshops are invaluable to college students.
 You can also get in touch with a group like the National Center for Homeless Education to possibly link efforts.

 Homelessness among college students certainly isn’t going anywhere soon.
 But there are ways we can help improve students’ financial literacy as they deal with their daily struggles.